Top Athletes Who Love CBD

 Eugene Monroe was the Baltimore Ravens Defensive Tackle from 2013–2016.
 During his time in the NFL, Monroe was consistently ranked one of the League’s best pass blockers.
 He was also the first professional NFL player to hype the benefits of CBD.
 In 2016, after 18 years of playing football, Monroe made the decision to retire, choosing to focus on family and his personal health.

 Monroe is the first NFL player who advocated for the use of medical marijuana and strongly supports CBD.
 He is a part of “When the Bright Lights Fade,” a campaign started by Realm of Caring to raise funds for a series of studies on CBD.
-Research shows that 96% of former NFL players suffer from a neurodegenerative disease known as chronic traumatic encephalopathy (CTE), which is believed to be caused by repetitive trauma to the head and can cause conditions such as depression, memory loss and dementia.

 In an interview with ESPN, Monroe said, “I wake up in the morning and my back hurts.
 And my feet hurt.
 And my neck hurts.
 And my knee hurts.
 My shoulder hurts, and sometimes my hands ache too.
 And this is every day.”